 - ½ cup brown sugar

-- 1.5 tbsp pickling spice
+- 1.5 tablespoon pickling spice

-Safe-for-canning version (recipe adapted very slightly from Bernardin):
+Safe-For-Canning Pickled Beets Version (recipe adapted very slightly from Bernardin):

-- 5 cups 1250 ml prepared beets
+- 5 cups prepared beets 1250 ml

-- 1 ¼ cups 312 ml white vinegar
+- 1 ¼ cups white vinegar** 312 ml

-- 1 cup 125 ml water
+- 1 cup water 125 ml

-- 1 cup 125 ml brown sugar
+- 1 cup brown sugar 125 ml

-- 1.5 tbsp pickling spice
+- 1.5 tablespoon pickling spice

 Instructions

-- Place beets in a large saucepan.
+- Place sliced beets in a large saucepan.
 Cover with water and bring to a boil.
 Cover with lid and simmer 40 minutes until beets test tender with fork.
 Drain, and rinse under cold water.
 Wearing plastic gloves, peel beets.

 - In a small saucepan, bring water, vinegar and pickling spice to a boil.
 Cover and continue cooking for 15 additional minutes.

 - In your clean jars or in a large casserole dish, arrange alternating layers of beets and brown sugar.
-Cover with brine.
+Cover with pickling brine.

 - Cover with lid, and let cool.
 Transfer to fridge, and let flavours meld for at least 24 hours.
 The beets will be ready to eat then, though their flavour will intensify a bit with every day.